-Don't shortcut reference checks before saying yes to a new recruit.
+Do not shortcut reference checks before saying yes to a new recruit.
 It's even more important when you're employing remote-working staff.

 Use technology to keep the cost of early recruitment searches, meetings and interviews down.
 You can do interviews by phone or video call.
 It's recommended that the final recruitment is done in person.
-You need to know you can trust them to operate on behalf of your company when using their own initiative.
+You need to know you can trust them to work on behalf of your company when using their own initiative.